 As long as this information is provided in full, the Enfranchisement Notice should be official and legally binding.
 Once issued, the Enfranchisement Notice starts off a series of deadlines which have to be stuck to by everyone to make sure that the whole project stays on track.

-The importance of getting the notice signed properly
+The importance of getting your Collective Enfranchisement Notice signed properly

 The Enfranchisement Notice MUST be signed personally by every participant and cannot be signed by a Power of Attorney, lawyer or any other person.
 A huge number of Enfranchisement Notices are declared invalid at the first hurdle because of this.